Forex Trading

 Ignoring Risk Management

 Not using stop losses or risking too much per trade.
-One bad trade shouldn't hurt you significantly.
+One bad trade should not hurt you significantly.

 Overtrading